Welcome to NOPIMS National Offshore Petroleum Information Management System

 Your feedback is important

-Over the next months, paper documents, legacy data submitted on 7 and 9.5 track reels, field data and large SEGY datasets as well as information on petroleum mining samples held at Geoscience Australia will be migrated to the NOPIMS 2017 platform.
-In the meantime, these items can be requested directly from Geoscience Australia by contacting AusGeoData@ga.gov.au.
+Paper documents, legacy data submitted on 7 and 9.5 track reels and large SEGY datasets will be progressively migrated to NOPIMS In the meantime, these items can be requested directly from Geoscience Australia by contacting AusGeoData@ga.gov.au

 Public release of offshore petroleum data